chrisgrieser/nvim-lsp-endhints/README.md

 The hints use the default highlight group `LspInlayHint`.

 ## Usage
-By default, the pluginautomatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading the plugin.
+By default, the plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading the plugin.

 All regular inlay hint functions like `vim.lsp.inlay_hint.enable()` work the